You can allow your supporters to fundraise for your cause by going to Fundraising >> Individual Fundraisers and enabling Individual Fundraisers.

 The default fundraising goal automatically populates an individual’s fundraising page with a fundraising goal that you determine.
 Fundraisers can edit the default goal to greater than or less than the suggested amount.
 This lets your race set expectations for how much fundraisers should raise, but still allows your fundraisers the flexibility to adjust their goals.

-Fundraising Rules and Minimums This is where you can define rules for fundraising.
+Fundraising Rules This is where you can define rules for fundraising.
 Click the checkbox next to a setting if you would like to enable:

 Do NOT allow new fundraisers without a registration By default, anyone can become a fundraiser outside of registration when they sign up.
 When the Do NOT allow new fundraisers without a registration setting is enabled, the Become a Fundraiser option will be hidden, only allowing participants to become fundraisers when they sign up for the run/walk/ride.